 In the summer of 2011, filmmaker Michael Marabella stumbled upon an unlabeled cassette tape in a thrift store.
 The tape contained the collected thoughts and musings of a young woman who referred to herself only as “K.R.,” recorded over a four-month period in 1976.

-UNWOUND features four different entries from the tape adapted for film, each entry conceptualized and executed by a different director.
+Four different entries from the tape were adapted for film, each entry conceptualized and executed by a different director.
 Each director worked from the source material of the 1976 cassette tape; their segments influenced by their own impressions of K.R.